Jamie Madrox: Summers Rebellion

 Once she calmed down, Monet told the group that her violent outburst was because of psychic feedback that occurred after she had broken through a psychic barrier in Lenore's mother's mind, but that whatever was controlling her had fled.
 She then manipulated the group into moving Lenore out of her apartment and hiding her in a penthouse suite in an expensive hotel.
 There she tried to seduce Darwin, but he figured out that she was acting out of character only to try to get Lenore alone, and so resisted.
 Monet's body turned bright purple and became covered in tint lights and circuitry.
-She said that she would then have to kill Darwin, even though he wasn't on Cortex's list.
+She said that she would then have to kill Darwin, even though he was not on Cortex's list.
 This suggests that whatever Monet had become, she was acting somewhat independently of Cortex himself while receiving instructions from him.

 When Cortex loses control over Monet, he is attacked and his hood falls back revealing that he is a duplicate of Madrox.
 Having his identity uncovered Cortex reveals himself as the second duplicate sent to one of the two "remaining" futures for mutantkind during the "Messiah Complex", to search for a cure for the depowering of 98% of the world's mutants following M-Day, then die in some fashion so that his memories would be transferred back to Madrox.

 How this duplicate travelled from the alternative future he was sent to Earth-1191 remains a mystery.
 The only thing known is that under the direction of Anthony Falcone, who in turn was under the guidance of Damian Tryp from Earth-616, this duplicate was turned into a "doomlock", a chronal variance inhibitor which stops the creation of divergent timelines, which required massive cybernetic modification of his body.
 He was then sent back in time from Earth-1191 to Earth-616 to kill a list of specific individuals, including Multiple Man, for fear how they might affect the future.
 As Cortex, Madrox's duplicate apparently has the power to mentally control several people at once.

 Meanwhile, on Earth-1191, the Multiple Man was tasked by Cyclops with discovering why certain people seemed to be blinking out and then back into existence.
 Multiple Man theorized that someone might be altering the past to affect the future.
 Cortex was attempting to kill Lenore to prevent Hecat'e (of the Summers Rebellion) from being born.